nishant25ai100-glitch/loan-risk-analyzer/README.md

   }'
 ```

-## Known limitations / what i'll do with it
+## Known limitations /  what I'd do with more time

 - **Fairness auditing**: haven't checked whether the model produces disparate
   outcomes across protected-adjacent variables (e.g. zip code as a proxy for